-The Airport Community Trust Fund is a combination of investment made by the Airport company and fines raised from noise violations to give support to projects for local communities affected by the Airport.
+The Airport Community Trust Fund is a combination of investment made by the Airport company and fines raised from noise violations to give support to projects for local communities affected by Airport activities.

-Since the Fund started nearly £1.8m has been invested in over 800 local projects.
+Since the Fund started over £1.8m has been invested in local projects.